Ookiiboy/templates/Readme.md

 These are the 大きいBOY group's `nix` development shell templates.
 The intent is to spend less time setting up development environments for new projects.

 ### Features Include
+- Inits your git repo if not already.
 - Automatic setup of Pre-Commit Hooks.
 - Automatic, community derrived, sane defaults for your repo's `.gitignore`.
 - Pre-defined .editorconfig file.